Contents

-Calculating \(L\) and \(\frac{dL}{d\phi}\)
+Calculating \(L\) and \(\frac{dL}{d\varphi}\)

-Replacing \(du\over d\phi\) by its value (2.k) in the expression \(\tan L=\frac {1}{u}{du \over d\phi}\), we get:
+Replacing \(du\over d\varphi\) by its value (2.k) in the expression \(\tan L=\frac {1}{u}{du \over d\varphi}\), we get:

-\(\tan L=\pm\sqrt{\frac{R_s}{b^2u}-1+\frac{1}{b^2u^2}}=\pm\sqrt{\frac{R_sr}{b^2}-1+\frac{r^2}{b^2}}\hspace{2cm}\)(2.u)
+\(\tan L=\pm\sqrt{\frac{R_s}{b^2u}-1+\frac{1}{b^2u^2}}=\pm\sqrt{\frac{R_sr}{b^2}-1+\frac{r^2}{b^2}}\hspace{2cm}\)(2.u),

-so by replacing \(d^2u\over d\phi^2\) and \(({du\over d\phi})^2\) by their respective values given by (2.l) et (2.k):
+so by replacing \(d^2u\over d\varphi^2\) and \(\left({du\over d\varphi}\right)^2\) by their respective values given by (2.l) et (2.k):

 applicable to photon trajectories in classical mechanics.